AlexArce2000/decision-tracker/apps/channel/README.md

 **OpenAI + CopilotKit Channels + Exa**

 Build an agent that reads an existing conversation, researches what matters, and replies in the same Slack thread with native cards and source links.
 Try a team research discussion, support handoff, project decision, or incident review.
-The included incident scenario shows how the infrastructure fits together; replace it with your own workflow.
+This build replaces the sample incident scenario with a decision tracker: mention the agent once in a thread where the team is deciding something, and it keeps a single `decision_card` (status, topic, support, objections, what's missing) redrawn only when the discussion's state actually changes — the same component, rendered natively, on both this Slack surface and the web app.

 [![Slack thread agent demo](../../assets/demos/slack.gif)](../../assets/demos/slack.mp4)